hemidactylus/mlops-speedrun-spamclassifier/README.md

 a fast database lookup (and assuming deterministic output), the API code is equipped with an Astra DB table acting as cache of past calls.

-This entails making the database accessible from within this API (hence the `.env` setup above), creating a table holding the cached entries (hence the initialization script) and adding some logic to the router endpoints.
+This requires making the database accessible from within this API (hence the `.env` setup above), creating a table holding the cached entries (hence the initialization script) and adding some logic to the router endpoints.